triedel42/triedel42.github.io/c-piscine-reloaded.md

 # piscine-reloaded
+> “Time is an illusion.
+Lunchtime doubly so.” - HG2G

+Welcome back!
+Let’s find out just how bad our memory is.
+Mine has more leaks than my code, so here’s where to look up what has seeped out.

 ## ex00: `ls -l`
 - [`man ls`][1], mainly the section titled `The Long Format`.
 - To change the permissions we use [chmod][2].<br>